Google Nest (smart speakers): History

 As of May 8, 2018, the Google Home was planned for release in Denmark, South Korea, Mexico, the Netherlands, Norway, Spain, and Sweden.

 On May 7, 2019, during the Google I/O keynote, Google announced that all of their smart home products will henceforth be marketed under the Nest brand.
 Nest had been subsumed by Google's home hardware unit in July 2018.

 On July 10, 2019, a report published by Belgian broadcaster VRT NWS managed to gain access to more than a thousand audio excerpts recorded by Google Assistant in Belgium and the Netherlands.
 The audio files were sent to Google employees to develop Google Assistant's speech technology.
 According to the VRT NWS report, 153 of the 1,000 audio files should have never been recorded and during which the command "OK Google" was clearly not given.
 In some cases, the recordings included "bedroom conversations, conversations between parents and their children, but also blazing rows and professional phone calls containing lots of private information".

 Google defended the practice in a blog post: "As part of our work to develop speech technology for more languages, we partner with language experts around the world who understand the nuances and accents of a specific language," Google wrote.
 "These language experts review and transcribe a small set of queries to help us better understand those languages.
 This is a critical part of the process of building speech technology and is necessary to creating products like the Google Assistant."

-In October 2021, the Google Home branding returned as a smart home platform for developers.